norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 Most of the graphical user interfaces (GUIs) that provide access to information in our lives - from mobile apps to library catalogues - are driven by databases that further hide this logical model from end users.
 We don't need to know anything about the schema in Zappos' database to know that if we select `brand - converse` and `color-black` and `size-7.5` we can locate our new Chuck Taylor All Stars for summer.

 Excel - and before that [Lotus 1-2-3](https://en.wikipedia.org/wiki/Lotus_1-2-3) - are undeniably the most interesting mix of a graphical user interface and a database that allows us to easily create tables of information (or spreadsheets) that mirror the relational model of data management.
-While Excel doesn't easily facilitate the linking of tables to one another, it still gives us the structuring power of the table in terms of columns, rows, and values.
+While Excel doesn't easily facilitate the linking of tables to one another (though it tries to mimic this with worksheets within workbooks), it still gives us the structuring power of the table in terms of columns, rows, and values.
 And like a database this allows end users to abstract away from the physical level of data storage.

 What tables are good for is obvious - They help provide a structure for related observations or instances of a thing.
 But, tables are not well suited for expressing logical structures that go beyond simple observed instances.
-A simpler way to put that is a database, in being based on a rigid first-order predicate logic, doesn't handle nuance well.
+Put simply, a database, in being based on a rigid first-order predicate logic, doesn't handle nuance well.

 ## Trees
 A declarative markup language is quite literally built for expressing nuance.
 Charles Goldfarb in 1981 developed the notion of a descriptive markup language that could, in ways similar to the relational data model, allow for complex information to be expressed at the logical level, but not require that users know anything about physical storage.
 A markup language, like HTML or XML, structures data in a hierarchical fashion.
 It depends upon a schema - which defines an element or tag set - and the application of tags to give structure to our data (values).

 A markup language can therefore express complex relationships through its schema and structuring of information.
 And this logic - the hierarchy that will be defined by our schema - in turn allows physical levels of information storage that are, relatively, efficient at retrieving complex information.

-Let's use an example from William Blake's poem 'The Sick Rose' from the anthology 'Songs of Experience'
+Let's use an example from William Blake's poem "The Sick Rose" from the anthology *Songs of Experience*.

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Songs_of_innocence_and_of_experience%2C_page_39%2C_The_Sick_Rose_%28Fitzwilliam_copy%29.png/800px-Songs_of_innocence_and_of_experience%2C_page_39%2C_The_Sick_Rose_%28Fitzwilliam_copy%29.png)

 Our computers can easily render this JPG, but they cannot easily process or make sense of the data of this poem (stanzas, lines, or words).
 Putting this type of information into a database also doesn't make a sense.
 What would we even call an attribute, or a value of this instance?

 Writing an XML schema that defines properties of Blake's work - like anthology, poem, stanza, and line - will allow us to create a structured data representation of the poem that can be easily be stored and retrieved at the physical level.

 ```
 <anthology>